Global responsibility and policy coherence

 New resource-efficient technologies and methods to mitigate emissions are constantly being developed and introduced in Finland.
 The technological or social innovations promoting sustainable development that have been developed in Finland may provide solutions also to global challenges.
 It would be useful to look at how the spread of innovative and material-efficient circular economy solutions as part of Finland's exports affects different material flows.
 As yet, we do not have a suitable indicator for this kind of examination.

 Finland's global responsibility is described also by the indicators in some of the other baskets.
-The consumption footprint, greenhouse gas emissions and removals, the numbers of quota refugees and the global responsibility of working life are good examples.
+The consumption footprint, greenhouse gas emissions control, the numbers of quota refugees and the global responsibility of working life are good examples.

 The interpretation text has been drawn up by Pasi Pöysäri from the Ministry for Foreign Affairs.